What is the ABLE Act?

 The ABLE Act actually amends section 529 of the IRS code.
 If that sounds familiar, it’s because the tax-qualified works similar to a 529 college savings account.
 For ABLE account purposes, this means that the money in the ABLE account will grow tax-free.

-Florida ABLE accounts encourages individuals with a disability to save private funds to support their health, independence and quality of life.
+Florida ABLE accounts encourage individuals with a disability to save private funds to support their health, independence and quality of life.
 An ABLE account can be opened and contributed to by the disabled individual, their parents, guardian or agent authorized to act.
 The ABLE account funds can then be directly accessed by the disabled individual him or herself to use for certain qualified disability-related expenses such as:

 - medical expenses,